Silas Creek Parkway (Winston-Salem): Extensions and reroutings

 During the 1980s, there were several major changes to the route.
 In 1988, Corporation Parkway which was a route in the city became an extension of Silas Creek Parkway.
 Also, there was an area plan The Polo Road-Reynolda Road Area Plan, prepared by the City-County Planning Board was adopted by the city-County Planning Board and the Winston-Salem Board of Winston-Salem Board of Aldermen following a public hearing.
 There was an endorsement of a new bypass of the Wake Forest University campus and areas surrounding the campus.
-Silas Creek Parkway adopted the 1983 study, which was planned to be finished between 1991 to 1993.
+Silas Creek Parkway adopted the 1983 study, which was planned to be finished between 1991 and 1993.